mercurius-js/cache/README.md

 - **logInterval**

-This option enables cache report for hits/misses for all queries specified in the policy.
+This option enables cache report with hit/miss count for all queries specified in the policy.
 The value of the interval is in *minutes*.

 Example